pegasystems/pega-datascientist-tools/README.md

 The R package currently contains

 - Some utilities to make it easier to work with Pega, like reading the dataset exports into `data.table` structures.
 The `readDSExport` function is the main work horse here, this reads downloaded Pega dataset exports.
+Specialized versions of this read data from ADM or IH exports.
 - A utility to take an ADM model and transform it into PMML.
 This PMML is basically a "frozen" version of the ADM model with each model instance represented as as Score Card including reason codes that can be used to explain the decision.
 - Standard notebooks to generate off-line viewable, stand-alone model reports and a model overview.
 These reports are similar to the reports in the product but can be generated and browsed off-line, but they also add some functionality not currently present in the product, like showing the active bins of the propensity mapping, an overview of predictor performance across models in the form of boxplots, and some more.
 They are parameterized and can easily be applied to any export of the ADM datamart.

-Vignettes are the primary vehicle for demo scripts.
-The source of the vignettes itself is typically useful as this can be customized to specific needs and situations.

 The available vignettes are (`vignette(package="cdhtools")`):